-Judy Ritchie with Boxes With a Purpose West Virginia
+Judy Ritchie is Recognized for her work with Boxes With a Purpose

 That is where groups like Boxes With a Purpose come in.
 Boxes With a Purpose was established to “provide a normative experience of holiday joy and fun for children who are in foster care.”
 Through their work, the organization attempts to demonstrate to the children in foster care that they are not alone and there are people that care about them.